 Congratulations on your acceptance to SU!
 This is a very exciting time to be at the University.
 You cannot set up your visa interview at the US Embassy/Consulate until you have been assigned a SEVIS ID Number, which can be found on your Form I-20, also known as the “Certificate of Eligibility for a Nonimmigrant Student”.

 You must pay a fee to be enrolled in SEVIS, and you will need to retain your proof of payment for presentation during your visa interview at the US Embassy/Consulate.
-The SEVIS fee is $200 for F-1 students and $180 for J-1 students.
+The SEVIS fee is $350 for F-1 students.

 For more information on how to pay the SEVIS fee, visit www.fmjfee.com.
 You must bring proof of payment to your US Embassy/Consulate Interview.